00ryanwelzel/sortsInAssembly/README.md

 sortsInAssembly:

-I took data structures this semester, thought it would be fun to port some of those to assembly.
+Rewrote some common sorting algorithms in assembly.